replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.27, 1.28, 1.29, and 1.30

 ### Bug Fixes {#bug-fixes-1-109-14}
-* Fixes an issue where required releases were enforced in air gapped mode even if the license channel changed.
+* Fixes an issue where required releases were enforced in air gapped mode when changing between channels that don't have semantic versioning enabled

 ## 1.109.13